 Skin care routine on your mind?
-We all have one you know.
+We all have some kind of program you know.
 Anything ranging from just water, to soap and water to an amazing assortment of products.
 And every one of those products promises to not only clean your skin but reduce acne, brighten your complexion and smooth and soften (and make invisible???) the craggy wrinkles that inevitably mar our youthful features, turning us into clones of our moms.

 And then there’s menopause!
 Just like it contributed to our mothers looking like ‘old women’, it’s going to have an effect on our skin.
 It’ll thin, loose its elasticity and become drier.
 Sometimes it seems like there are parts of my body that suck the lotions in like the Mojave desert absorbs the rain!
 If I listen carefully, I think I can almost hear a ‘slurping’ noise as I slather them on.